Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Taxonomy of NLP in Education Domain

 \begin{itemize} \item \textbf{Automated Assessment (AA)} aims to grade assignments for students automatically.
 Language grading is a representative scenario of AA, which includes automated essay scoring for natural language learning and automated code scoring for program language learning.
 For essay scoring, grammar, spelling, and sentence structure are key aspects that need to be considered.
 For code scoring, the correctness of the code, style aspects, code quality are metrics to be viewed. \item \textbf{Error Correction (EC)} for language are useful to improve language learning via explicating the correct edits.
 Still, taking language learning as an example, grammatical error correction and code error correction are canonical sub-tasks for EC.
-The methods are not simply required to provide error-free outputs based on the ill-posed inputs, more detailed instructions should be provided to shed light on the reasons or knowledge points to the errors. \end{itemize}
+The methods are not simply required to provide error-free outputs based on the erroneous inputs, more detailed instructions should be provided to shed light on the reasons or knowledge points to the errors. \end{itemize}

 Please be aware that there are some other NLP tasks that are related to education.
-For example, tasks like text rewriting~\cite{cripwell:aclfinding2023} and controllable text generation~\cite{li:nips2022} can also help teachers to prepare suitable teaching materials.
-In this survey, we mainly focus on the highlighted tasks, which are widely explored NLP tasks in education domain.
+For example, tasks like text rewriting~\cite{cripwell:aclfinding2023} and knowledge graph construction~\cite{wright:2022bioact} can also help teachers to prepare suitable teaching materials.
+In this survey, we mainly focus on the highlighted tasks, which are widely explored NLP tasks in the education domain.
 Our discussion is carried out based on the above taxonomy.